Carol’s Poetry Cavern

 I opened the hidden door just under my knee, and they all trickled to my ankles.
 They didn’t carry bugles or weapons.
 You could almost call them cute.
 But I was not happy they had shown up again.
 Why not leave me, I whispered, why not leave me in peace?
 I wondered what they would ask next.
 I almost closed my ears and stuck my tongue in my eyes.
 But they rolled a banner down my leg and offered me a giant pineapple.
 Something sweet for the lady.

 For Carol, caves are more than places you can fit inside.
-They are openings into other worlds.
+They are openings to other worlds.
 Crawling through caves feels like descending into the unknown with your whole body.
 She hopes her poems can be like that.
 They may not be the easiest to pass through, but if you are open to wading through muddy water from time to time, you may just find something of yourself waiting on the other side.

 Image by ottokub